Creatio ex nihilo: The Church of Jesus Christ of Latter-day Saints

 Adherents of the Church of Jesus Christ of Latter-day Saints do not believe, as Nicene Christians do, that God created the universe ex nihilo.
 Rather, to Latter-day Saints, God's act of creation is essentially an organization of pre-existing matter, or creatio ex materia.

 Hinduism

 The Chandogya Upanishad 6:2:1 declares that before the world was manifested, there was only "existence" itself, one and unparalleled (sat eva ekam eva advitīyam).
 Swami Lokeshwarananda commented on this passage, saying, "something out of nothing is an absurd idea".

 Islam

 Most scholars of Islam, like Judaism and Christianity, hold the belief that God is the unmoved mover and creator; he did not create the world from pre-existing matter.
-However, some scholars, adhering to a strict literal interpretation of the Quran, such as Ibn Taimiyya, whose writing became the foundation of Wahhabism and related denominations, hold that God fashioned the world out of primordial matter.

 Judaism

 One of the earliest recorded articulations of the concept of creatio ex nihilo is in the non-canonical Jewish text 2 Maccabees.
 In 2 Maccabees 7:28, the author writes:

 I implore you, my child, observe heaven and earth, consider all that is in them, and acknowledge that God made them out of what did not exist, and that mankind comes into being the same way.

 Some have argued against interpreting 2 Maccabees this way, and none of the books of Maccabees are included in the Jewish canon.

 In the first century CE, Philo of Alexandria, a Hellenized Jew, laid out the basic idea of ex nihilo creation, albeit inconsistently.
 Philo rejected the Greek notion of an eternal universe, maintaining that God created time itself.
 In other places, it has been argued that he postulated pre-existent matter alongside God.
 Later scholars, such as Harry Austryn Wolfson, interpreted Philo's cosmology differently, arguing that the so-called pre-existent matter was indeed created.

 Saadia Gaon, a late 9th- and 10th-century Middle Egyptian-Palestinian rabbi, gaon, philosopher, and exegete, formally introduced ex nihilo creation into Jewish Tanakh interpretation with the Book of Beliefs and Opinions, the first systematic theology of Rabbinic Judaism.
 Today, religious Judaism asserts creation ex nihilo, although some Jewish scholars maintain that Genesis 1:1 allows for the pre-existence of matter to which God gives form.